Battery Model and Analysis with Wolfram SystemModeler

 As we can see, it’s easy to incorporate custom expressions in the model.
 One expression will be used during the charge cycle and another during the discharge cycle.
 The switch will change between the two when the current drops below zero or rises above zero.
 The fitted expressions will dictate the behavior of the variable capacitance.
 We can construct the other circuit elements in the same way.

-Let’s return to our intial questions and try to use a typical cell phone load on the battery cell.
+Let’s return to our initial questions and try to use a typical cell phone load on the battery cell.
 The data is from this paper.
 There are 11 different modes the cell phone can be in: suspend, idle, phone call, email (Wi-Fi and GPRS), web (Wi-Fi and GPRS), network downloads (Wi-Fi and GPRS), video playback, and audio playback.
 The power consumption is as follows:

 We’ll create a usage cycle where most of the time is spent in the suspend state: